India - Holi Festival Photo Tour - full itinerary

 Barsana

-Once again, we need plenty of rest and preparation time for this afternoon’s visit to the village of Nandgaon, where we witness their own particular Holi celebrations.
+Once again, we need plenty of rest and preparation time for this afternoon’s visit to the village of Nandgaon, where we will witness their own particular Holi celebrations.
+Today is the festival of colour, food and drink, and celebrates the end of winter and the beginning of spring, and we strategically organise our day to witness the final invasion of the temple and gather for Samaj: singing, dancing and other rituals.

-Today is the festival of colour, food and drink, and celebrates the end of winter and the beginning of spring.
 Dyed water is shot from syringes, thrown from buckets and poured into balloons, which are then tossed at people.
 The celebrations are centred on the changing balance of power between the male (embodied in Krishna) and the female (represented by Radha).
 They are liberally sprinkled with perfumes, saffron water, kesudo, and covered in sandalwood as well as white and pink powder, abir and gulal.

 Day 5: